-Buds sprouting on tree branches, large V formations of migratory birds can be heard in the sky, not to mention the thawing of rivers…spring MUST be in the air!
-Here are 3 activities that allow us to fully enjoy this unique time of year, that is spring.
+The trees are starting to bud, large V formations of migratory birds can be seen in the sky, the thawing of rivers…spring MUST be in the air!
+Here are 3 activities to enjoy this unique time of year to the fullest, without wasting a minute.

-You don’t have to be an ornithologist to appreciate birdwatching this spring.
+You don’t have to be an ornithologist to appreciate and get into birdwatching this spring.
 Large migratory birds return to our northern provinces and gather in parts of Quebec and Ontario where you can catch a glimpse of them.

 Several well-known places to explore for your first outing are: